LK4D4/lk4d4.darth.io/content/posts/streak.md

 This is all that I wanted to tell you about my first big opensource experience.
 Also, just today Docker folks launched some
-[new projects](https://github.com/docker) and I am very excited about this.
+[new projects](https://github.com/docker) and I am very excited about it.
 So, I want to invite you all to the magical world of Go, Opensource and, of course, Docker.

-P.S.: Sorry for my bad english :)
+P.S.: Sorry for my bad English :)